 How Adjustment works

-- You register for Adjustment in Track.
-While you hunt for a new place, your original firm choice remains safe – and will do so unless you confirm you’d like to go elsewhere.
+- You can register for Adjustment in Track.
+While you hunt for a new place, your original firm choice remains safe – and will do so unless you confirm you’d like to go somewhere else.

 - Unlike Clearing, there’s no vacancy list for Adjustment, so you’ll need to check university websites and contact admissions offices at the university you’re interested in directly to discuss possible places.
 Have your personal ID number ready and tell them straight away that you're applying through Adjustment.